 Neither the MINU or the Cruz V2 come with any other parent comfort features, like cupholders or handlebar organizers, so there’s no clear winner in the parent comfort features category.

 UPPAbaby MINU vs Cruz Pricing and Value (Winner: MINU)

-The MINU is designed for travel, but remember, here we're evaluating both the MINU and the Cruz as daily use strollers.
-In that context, the Little Spokes rates the MINU a better value for the money.
+The MINU is designed for travel, but remember, here we’re evaluating both the MINU and the Cruz as daily use strollers.
+In that context, I think the MINU a better value for the money.

 UPPAbaby MINU vs Cruz Final Verdict

 The UPPAbaby MINU and UPPAbaby Cruz are both excellent strollers.

 Though the MINU is designed as a travel stroller, many parents happily use it as their daily stroller.
 It’s lightweight, easy to fold, and has a lot more storage than you typically find in strollers this size.
 It doesn’t have all the bells and whistles of a full size stroller, but is still a great value for the price.